flavioaiello/swarm-router/README.md

 # SNI-Router
+Very lean dynamic traffic router based on alpine linux and haproxy, optionally with encryption passtrough based on X.509 mutual auth.
+For a more sophisticated setup you could either derive from this image and extend it with a replicated KVS and Keepalived or use Traefik.io.

 ## Scope
 This docker container is inspired by jwilder's nginx automatic reverse proxy and is using his docker-gen library to generate configuration files up to the actual docker runtime.